 The initial consultation is half-price; €25 for individuals and €30 for couples.
 The purpose of this reduction is to give us time to discuss your needs, take some background details, and to assess if I am a suitable therapist for you.
 There is no commitment to proceed any further.

-After that initial consultation, if you decide to start therapy, the cost is €50 for individuals and €60 for couples per session with payment made at the end of each session.
+After that initial consultation, if we decide to proceed with therapy, the cost is €50 for individuals and €60 for couples per session with payment made at the end of each session.
+Alternatively, Electronic Funds Transfer (EFT) can be arranged.
+Receipts are given upon request.
 Sessions last 50 minutes for individuals and 60 minutes for couples.

 I provide counselling and psychotherapy in Kilkenny at